vvscode/docs/docs/conversation/conversation.md

 ##### Validating callbacks

-Callbacks triggered by a registered webhook, with a secret set, will contain the following headers:
+Callbacks triggered by a registered **webhook**, with a secret set, will contain the following headers:

 | Field       | Description                                                                                                                                                                   |
 | ----------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |